 Introduction

-Animals aced with heat stress thermoregulate by altering their physiology and behaviour (Angilletta 2012).
+Animals faced with heat stress thermoregulate by altering their physiology and behaviour (Angilletta 2012).
 Most physiological responses to high temperatures, such as sweating in mammals, rely on water evaporation to transfer heat away from the core-body.
 Many animals must complement physiological thermoregulation with behavioural mechanisms of losing heat.
 In general, behavioural responses to overheating involve utilising heat-sinks to which excess body-heat may be transferred.
 For example, the large ears of savanna elephants Loxodonta africana aid in rapid cooling by offering a large surface area that readily loses heat to the environment.
 Occupying landscape heat-sinks, such as water sources or shade under dense vegetation constitutes another important class of behavioural responses to heat stress.
 For example, temperate ungulates such as moose Alces alces seek refuge from high ambient temperatures in shady forests (Beest et al. 2012), while large tropical herbivores such as Cape buffalo Syncerus caffer wallow at water sources to rapidly cool down (Bennitt et al. 2014).